 Whether you are a driver or passenger, or even a pedestrian who was involved in a car accident that was not your fault, you may have additional options available for you to cover related expenses as a driver that is not at fault for the accident.

 Individuals involved in accidents with drivers that do not have adequate insurance are often able to utilize their own Uninsured Motorist Coverage.
-These policies generally cost less than $5 a month and provide immense protection to you should you be involved in an accident with an uninsured, under-insured, or hit-and-run driver.
+These policies are generally very inexpensive and provide immense protection to you should you be involved in an accident with an uninsured, under-insured, or hit-and-run driver.
+Hit & Run Accidents are one of the most common scenarios where this type of coverage becomes crucial.

 Not every policy has Uninsured Motorist coverage.
 It needs to be selected when you purchase your insurance.
 There are generally three parts to every Uninsured Motorist Insurance Policy.
 These three parts must be selected when purchasing your insurance or you will not have the coverage.
 These include:

-In Nevada, uninsured motorist insurance policies will only pay up to the total limit for medical expenses, lost earnings, and pain and suffering.
+In Las Vegas, uninsured motorist insurance policies will only pay up to the total limit for medical expenses, lost earnings, and pain and suffering.
 You will need to have the Uninsured Motorist Property Damage Insurance in order to recover costs for your lost or damaged vehicle.

 Uninsured motorist and underinsured motorist policies go into effect when the at-fault driver lacks adequate car insurance to cover all the costs you sustained during the accident.